This guide provides instructions on how to install Fuchsia on a Chromebook device.

-As part of Configure and Build Fuchsia, set your build configuration to use the following Chromebook product:
+As part of Configure and Build Fuchsia, set your build configuration to the following Chromebook product:

 fx set workstation_eng.chromebook-x64 --release

-If your Chromebook has never been booted, it is best to boot it normally to check for any critical updates, as follows:
+If your Chromebook has never been booted, boot it normally to check for updates:

 - Connect to a wired or wireless network.

-- Accept the terms to proceed to the update check step.
+- Accept the terms to proceed to check for updates.

 - Power off the Chromebook.

-- You should see a screen that says "OS verification is OFF" and approximately 30 seconds later the boot will continue.
-Wait for the Welcome or Login screen to load.
-Ignore any link for "Enable debugging features".
+The screen says "OS verification is OFF."
+Approximately 30 seconds later the boot will continue.
+Wait for the welcome or login screen to load.
+Ignore the link for "Enable debugging features".

 sudo crossystem dev_boot_usb=1